Spanish, German and French language classes for young children

 For each session of classes each family gets:

-• a CD and MP3 download of the music that will be sung in class that session
+• a link for our app of the music that will be sung in class that session

 • a Music Activity Booklet with coloring pages and the bilingual lyrics for each song